cardano-foundation/developer-portal/docs/integrate-cardano/listening-for-payments-cli.md

 ![img](../../static/img/integrate-cardano/ada-payment-flow.png)

 So let's imagine a very basic scenario where a **customer** is browsing an online shop.
-Once the user has choosen and added all the items into the **shopping cart**.
-The next step would then be to checkout and pay for the items, Of course we will be using **Cardano** for that!
+Once the user has choosen and added all the items into the **shopping cart**, the next step would then be to checkout and pay for the items.
+Of course we will be using **Cardano** for that!

 The **front-end** application would then request for a **wallet address** from the backend service and render a QR code to the **customer** to be scanned via a **Cardano wallet**.
 The backend service would then know that it has to query the **wallet address** using `cardano-cli` with a certain time interval to confirm and alert the **front-end** application that the payment has completed succesfully.